davidosomething/dotfiles/vim/README.md

 ## Installation

+`vim-plug` plugins will be installed into `$XDG_DATA_HOME/vim/vendor`!
+Make sure you have XDG environment variables set up.

 Best used with rest of dotfiles. `coc/extensions/dot.npmrc` will enforce using the main npmjs package registry.
 Commands in `.vimrc` will auto-install plugins if curl is available.